martinabsmeier/docker-scripts/README.md

 management to CI/CD, monitoring, and security.<br />
 The documentation can be found at [GitLab](https://about.gitlab.com)

-## Grafana
+## Redmine
-Grafana is the open source analytics & monitoring solution for every database.
+Redmine is a flexible project management web application.
+Written using the Ruby on Rails framework, it is cross-platform and cross-database.<br />
-The documentation can be found at [Grafana](https://grafana.com)
+The documentation can be found at [Redmine](https://www.redmine.org)